Today's Thursday • 13 mins read

 Happy people are more prosocial and seem more inclined to help others.
 Prosocial behavior is defined as conduct driven by an intent to benefit others.

-A large body of research indicates spending time helping others has emotional advantages for the helper, like greater life satisfaction, more positive affect, and reduced depression.
+A large body of research indicates that spending time helping others has emotional advantages: greater life satisfaction, more positive mood, and less depression.

 Formal volunteering benefits older people more.
 People who score higher on depressive symptoms also report higher levels of well-being boosts from volunteering.

-Prosocial spending or spending on others is related to higher levels of happiness, apparently via activating the reward centers in the brain.
-People who spent more money on others in a typical month—by giving gifts and donating to charity—reported greater happiness, as was found in a survey of 600 Americans (Dunn et al., 2008).
+Prosocial spending (spending on others) is related to higher levels of happiness; it activates the reward centers in the brain.
+People who spent more money on others in a typical month, by giving gifts or donating to charity, reported greater happiness, as was found in a survey (Dunn et al., 2008).

 - People are more likely to enjoy helping others when they have the freedom to choose whether to help or not.